-[Original Issue Discount.
+[Original Issue Discount.]
 For federal income tax purposes, original issue discount is the excess of the stated redemption price at maturity of a Note over its issue price.
 The stated redemption price at maturity of a Note is the sum of all payments on the Note other than "qualified stated interest" (i.e., interest unconditionally payable at least annually at a single fixed rate).
 The issue price of a Note is generally the first price at which a substantial amount of the Notes of that maturity have been sold to the public.
 Under Code § 1288, original issue discount on tax-exempt obligations accrues on a compound basis.
-The amount of original issue discount that accrues to an owner of a Note during any accrual period generally equals (1) the issue price of that Note, plus the amount of original issue discount accrued in all prior accrual period, multiplied by (2) the yield to maturity on that Note (determined on the basis of compounding at the close of each accrual period.
-The amount of original issue discount accrual period.
-The amount of original issue discount accrual period will be considered to be received ratably on each day of the accrual period, will be excludable from gross income for federal income tax purposes, and will increase the owner's tax basis in that Note.
+The amount of original issue discount that accrues to an owner of a Note during any accrual period generally equals (1) the issue price of that Note, plus the amount of original issue discount accrued in all prior accrual periods, multiplied by (2) the yield to maturity on that Note (determined on the basis of compounding at the close of each accrual period and properly adjusted for the length of the accrual period), minus (3) any interest payable on that Note during that accrual period.
+The amount of original issue discount accrued in a particular accrual period will be considered to be received ratably on each day of the accrual period, will be excludable from gross income for federal income tax purposes, and will increase the owner's tax basis in that Note.
 Prospective investors should consult their own tax advisors concerning the calculation and accrual of original issue discount.]